dblqr/arch/README.md

 ### Deployment Infrastructure

-Throughout the CI/CD process observability should be baked into the build, release, and deployment lifecycles.
+Throughout the CI/CD process observability should be baked into the build and deployment lifecycles.

 #### Builds